OpenPublicMedia/npr-cds-wordpress/README.md

 ## Changelog
 <!-- copy from readme.txt to here -->
+### V.1.3.7
+* Implementing filters for push post type, custom title, custom body, and custom byline (h/t @justinferrell for the suggestion)

 ### V.1.3.6
 * Fixed bug that prevented category selection for posts imported via Get Multi queries from saving properly (h/t @xpn-bdivver for the fix)